h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_4_3_explanation.md

 ![OvR Decision Analysis](../Images/L5_4_Quiz_3/ovr_decision_analysis.png)

-The visualization shows that Class 1 has the highest decision value (1.2), making it the clear winner in the OvR classification.
+The decision boundary analysis shows that Class 1 has the highest decision value (1.2), making it the clear winner in the OvR classification.

 ### Step 2: Confidence Score Calculation